imse440/imse440.github.io/docs/source/project.rst

       Sentences were mostly grammatical and/or only a few spelling errors were present but they did not hinder the viewer.
     - The poster lacked overall organization;
       Content arrangement is confusing and the viewer has to make considerable effort to understand the order without narration.
-      Grammatical and spelling errors made it difficult for the viwer to interpret the text in places.
+      Grammatical and spelling errors made it difficult for the viewer to interpret the text in places.
 - **Visual presentation**
     - **Overall visually appealing; not cluttered; Colors and patterns enhance readability;